sajadkhosravani1/DatabaseLab/exp1/README.md

 # CREATE TABLE
-This experiment is asked from us to create corresponding table of the following relations :
+This experiment is asked from us to create corresponding tables of the following relations :

 `Author (AuthorID, AuthorFirstName , AuthorLastName )`